bbc/bbcrd_vault_collection/docs/vip_and_https_certificate_management.md

     # (trusting haproxy to HTTPS termination).
     # ------------------------------------------------------------------------------

+    # The version of Vault to install
+    bbcrd_vault_version: "1.17.1"

     # The public hostname of this host (on the other side of the haproxy HTTPS
     # termination).
     bbcrd_vault_public_url: "https://{{ host_domain }}:8200"